General relativistic moving-mesh hydrodynamics simulations with AREPO and applications to neutron star mergers: Tolman-Oppenheimer-Volkoff star

 \section{Tolman-Oppenheimer-Volkoff star}

+We present shock tube tests and relativistic blast waves in Appendices~\ref{app:ShockTube} and~\ref{app:BlastWaves}, and focus in this section on the evolution of isolated neutron stars.
 We evolve a static equilibrium neutron star and extract its fundamental radial mode frequency to verify our implementation.
 For a first test, we evolve a neutron star described by a polytrope while keeping the metric fixed (Cowling approximation).
 This analysis targets our general relativistic hydrodynamics implementation alone.
 As a second test, we evolve a neutron star described by a microphysical EOS, while dynamically evolving the spacetime as well.
 This setup tests our GRHD implementation, our metric solver and their coupling, as well as our microphysics modules.

-Table~\ref{tab:example} summarizes the features and parameters of all simulations discussed in this paper including the BNS merger run described in Sec.~\ref{sec:NSmergers}.
+Table~\ref{tab:example} summarizes the features and parameters of all simulations discussed in this paper including the BNS merger runs described in Sec.~\ref{sec:NSmergers} and Appendix~\ref{app:NumSetup}.